 There are roughly 268,100 active individual angel investors in the United States.
 If you want to go the route of tapping an angel network — a group made up of up to 150 individual investors who pool their finances and share the due diligence work — there are more than 300 of those.
 In short, there are lots to choose from and they’re ready to invest.
 Your challenge is finding the right angel investor for you and your business and then making a great presentation to capture their imagination and desire to invest in you and your company or vision.

 What a lot of founders don’t realize is that not all angels invest for the same reasons.
 Backing a startup is a bit like shopping for a car: Do you want a sports car that does zero to 60 in four seconds?
 A dependable sedan?
 A Prius that appeals to your environmentally friendly side?
 Keep in mind that monetary gain may be a secondary reason for some investors.

-Here are three of the most common types of angel investors and what motivates them:
+Here are the three most common types of angel investors and what motivates them,

 - Hedonistic angel investors are attracted to what they perceive as exciting ventures, seeking the thrill that comes with risk and innovation.